ganeti/ganeti/man/gnt-instance.rst

 **failover** [-f] [--ignore-consistency] [--shutdown-timeout=*N*] [--submit] {*instance*}

-Failover will fail the instance over its secondary node.
-This works only for instances having a drbd disk template.
+Failover will stop the instance (if running), change its primary node, and if it was originally running it will start it again (on the new primary).
+This only works for instances with drbd template (in which case you can only fail to the secondary node) and for externally mirrored templates (shared storage) (which can change to any other node).

 Normally the failover will check the consistency of the disks before failing over the instance.
 If you are trying to migrate instances off